July 30, 2019

 Family-owned full-service marina offering transient moorings and transient dockage, free parking, free WiFi and showers.
 Also has a ship’s store and parts department.

-Offers moorings, dockage for boats up to 80 feet, dock space, 50-ton Travelift, ramp with parking and handicapped accessible bathrooms.
+Offers moorings, dockage for boats up to 80 feet, 50-ton Travelift, ramp with parking, and handicapped-accessible bathrooms.

 Transient dockage available; reservations required.
 Amenities include ample parking, pool, and restrooms with showers.